dark-lover-opz/Heroku-Portfolio/README.md

 This repo is resting place of my personal portfolio website and blog.
 You can visit it on [Parth Sarthee](http://parthsarthee.com).
+This repo is being used by HEROKU to deploy the web app.

 ## Bugs and Issues